12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Best Waterproof Fly Box

-Aside from the FishUSA box, there are two other great fly boxes you should consider if you want a waterproof fly box.
+Aside from the FishUSA box, there are two other great fly boxes to consider when looking for a waterproof fly box.

 6. Tacky Pescador MagPad Fly Box

 It is one of the best all-around fly boxes that will hold all types of flies, including dry flies.
 It is ultra-durable with a strong latch and is capable of holding up to 165 flies.
-It’s also waterproof with a silicone anchoring technology that keeps your flies in place.
+It’s also waterproof with a silicone anchoring technology that keeps my flies locked in place.

 The only downside to this box is it doesn’t have a see-through cover.